BFF FILM & FESTIVAL BLOG

 One summer and one fall at La Grande Raisandière, or “The Big Raise, ” a small vegan permaculture farm in central France that repairs soil quality through innovative techniques.

-Q&A WITH DIRECTOR ANGELINA LEE
+Q&A with ANGELINA LEE

 Why does this story need to be told now?

 Increasingly, people are learning of environmental degradation, and naturally ask, "What can we do?"
-Permaculture is one answer -- one that employs an entirely new way of thinking, and can do a lot with little land.
+Permaculture is one answer -- one that employs an entirely new way of thinking and can do a lot with little land.

 How do you want people to feel after they see your film?